WordPress/gutenberg/packages/style-engine/docs/using-the-style-engine-with-block-supports.md

 Using this object, the Style Engine can generate the classes and CSS required to style the block element.

-The global function `wp_style_engine_get_styles` accepts the style object as its first argument, and will output compiled CSS and an array of CSS declaration property/value pairs.
+The global function `wp_style_engine_get_styles` accepts a style object as its first argument, and will output compiled CSS and an array of CSS declaration property/value pairs.

 ```php
 $block_styles =  array(